Webhooks

 HMAC Verification

 Our webhook payloads are signed via HMAC (Hash-based message authentication code).
 These signatures can be used by a consumer to verify the request is genuine and came from Administrate.
-In order to do this, we will provide you with the secret key stored on our end.
+In order to do this, we will provide you with the secret key (hexadecimal format) stored on our end.

 All webhooks sent by our system include: